 - Drive for Uber or Lyft on the weekends

 - Try your hand at retail arbitrage, where you buy discount items from a store’s clearance section, then sell it somewhere else for a profit

-You could also reach your monthly income goal with one large transaction, like selling that third vehicle you rarely use or auctioning something valuable on eBay.
+You could also reach your annual savings goal faster with one large transaction, like selling that third vehicle you rarely use or auctioning something valuable on eBay.